 Theodore W. Friend

-Friend began his academic career as a historian at the State University of New York, winning the Bancroft Prize in American History, Foreign Policy, and Diplomacy for his first book, Between Two Empires: The Ordeal of the Philippines, 1929-1946 (1965).
-After Swarthmore, he served as president of Eisenhower Exchange Fellowships from 1984 to 1996.
-Friend is currently a senior fellow in the Asia Program at the Foreign Policy Research Institute.
+Friend began his academic career as a historian at the State University of New York, winning the Bancroft Prize in American History, Foreign Policy, and Diplomacy for his first book, Between Two Empires: The Ordeal of the Philippines, 1929–1946 (1965).
+After Swarthmore, he served as president of Eisenhower Exchange Fellowships from 1984 to 1996, and served for many years as a senior fellow in the Asia Program at the Foreign Policy Research Institute.
+Learn more about President Friend.